 An attorney can provide legal support and assist with the legal paperwork associated with adoption planning; they can refer you to a counselor with whom they may work closely, but can not provide clinical counseling services directly.
-A facilitator can only provide the matching with an adoptive family and must refer you to a licensed agency or attorney for assistance with counseling and legal advice.
+A consultant can only provide the matching with an adoptive family and must refer you to a licensed agency or attorney for assistance with counseling and legal advice.

 Yes.
 If you choose to make an adoption plan, the agency can provide allowable living expenses which can include rent, food, utilities, transportation, uninsured medical costs, maternity clothing, some education costs and other expenses.
 Laws vary from state to state.
 We can inform you about which law would apply to your situation and the process for requesting help with living expenses.

 Yes, you do.
 This is your child and you make the decisions.
 You can choose the family in several different ways: You may review Dear Birthmother Letters (with photos) otherwise known as profiles.
 If you would like, we can arrange for you to to speak with adoptive families who you want to consider.

 If you’d like to meet them, in person, they can travel to your area or we can arrange transportation for you to meet the adoptive family closer to their area.
 We follow your comfort level.
 You can identify what matters to you most about an adoptive family.
 You can then choose who you feel is the right family for you and your child.
 If you want help coming up with questions that you might ask the family to see if they’re right for you, we’re happy to help you with this planning.